Atari 8-bit computers: XE series

-The 65XE and 130XE (XE stands for XL-Compatible Eight-bit) were announced in 1985 at the same time as the initial models in the Atari ST series, and they visually resembled the ST. The 65XE has 64 KB of RAM and is functionally equivalent to the 800XL minus the PBI connection.
-The 130XE has 128 KB of memory, accessible through bank-selection.
-The 130XE was aimed to appeal at the mass market.
+The 65XE and 130XE (XE stands for XL-Compatible Eight-bit) were announced in 1985 at the same time as the Atari 520ST, and they visually resemble the ST. The 65XE has 64 KB of RAM and is functionally equivalent to the 800XL minus the PBI connection.
+The 130XE has 128 KB of memory, accessible through bank switching.
+The additional 64K can be used as a RAM drive.

-The 130XE added the Enhanced Cartridge Interface (ECI), which is almost compatible with the Parallel Bus Interface (PBI), but physically smaller, since it is located next to the standard 400 and 800 compatible Cartridge Interface.
-It provides only those signals that did not exist in the latter.
+The 130XE includes the Enhanced Cartridge Interface (ECI), which is almost compatible with the Parallel Bus Interface, but physically smaller and located next to the standard 400 and 800 compatible cartridge slot.
+It provides only those signals that do not exist in the latter.
 ECI peripherals were expected to plug into both the standard Cartridge Interface and the ECI port.
 Later revisions of the 65XE contain the ECI port.

-The 65XE was marketed as 800XE in Germany and Czechoslovakia, to ride on the popularity of the 800XL in those markets.
+The 65XE was sold as the 800XE in Germany and Czechoslovakia to ride on the popularity of the 800XL in those markets.
 All 800XE units contain the ECI port.